monix/monix-connect/README.md

 ```

 ### Local test environment - Set up
----
-### GCS - Google Cloud Storage

-_Cloud Storage_ provides worldwide, highly durable object storage that scales to exabytes of data.
-You can access data instantly from any storage class
 For AWS S3 local testing we went with [minio](https://github.com/minio/minio) instead of localstack, since we found an [issue](https://github.com/localstack/localstack/issues/538) that can block you on writing your functional tests.

 Add the following service description to your `docker-compose.yaml` file: